abc19abc91/NSGIF2/README.md

 This generates a GIF from the provided video file url.

-*Please refer this repo has been separated for some improvements.
+*This repository has been separated from original repo along with some nontrivial different features, designs, and improvements.
 Please do diff each other, and visit [original repo](https://github.com/NSRare/NSGIF) for more information if you need.*

 ## Installation